NotLatif/NotLatif/README.md

-# Hi there, I'm NotLatif 👋
+# Hi there, I'm Latif 👋

 - 📗 CS Engineering Student
 - 🔭 Currently working on a sveltekit interactive Restaurant Menu